-Duo, Trio, Dance band or Show band, Das Ist Lustig promises Gemutlichkeit (a good time) for all.
+Duo, Trio, Four piece, Dance band or Show band with folk dancers, Das Ist Lustig promises Gemutlichkeit (a good time) for all.
 Polkas, waltzes, and two steps are played on accordion, autoharp and traditional Alpine instruments like tuned cowbells, Bavarian xylophone, Alphorn and singing saw.
 Drums and / or tuba fill out the sound.
+Folk Dancers can lead dancing and singing along.
+Dancers can also perform a few Traditional Schuhplattlers (the famous shoe slapping from Bavaria and Austria) as part of the show.
 Shows can be very interactive; guests are invited to play the tuned cowbells or other hand held instruments.
-With yodeling, singing along, folk dancing, and a little organized chaos, Das Ist Lustig can transform any place into a boisterous musical playground for Kindergarten age to Biergarten age alike!
+The folk dancers become Audience Participation Specialists, leading social dances and singing along.
+With yodeling, table pounding, folk dancing, and a little organized chaos, Das Ist Lustig can transform any place into a boisterous musical playground for Kindergarten age to Biergarten age alike!

-German style party games, unique team building exercises, and folk dancers are also available by request.
+German style party games, unique team building exercises, and folk dancers are available by request.

 For a complete bio, click here.